Here are answers to some of the most frequently asked questions from our patients.

 Will I be given adequate pain medication after surgery?

 All surgeries can be painful.
-Most surgery related pain is managed with narcotic pain medications.
+Most surgery related pain is managed with opioid pain medications.
 At first, you will receive this medication will go through the IV.
 Once you are able to take pills we will transition you to pain pills as soon as possible.
 Because you cannot be discharged from the hospital on IV medicine, you will need to be able to take oral pain medication prior to leaving the hospital.

 What about drinking alcohol?

 In large amounts, alcohol can have a negative effect on your spine surgery.
 Alcohol can fill you up, thereby diminishing the amount of food and nutrients you ingest and may lead to poor healing.
 Excessive alcohol drinking can increase your risk of getting an infection at the surgical site, and too much alcohol can affect your liver’s ability to process medications, thereby diminishing your appetite and lowering your alertness.
 Also, alcohol may directly diminish the body’s ability to form a spinal fusion.
 It’s best to reduce or eliminate drinking alcohol prior to and after your surgery.
 Ask you healthcare provider when you may safely have moderate amounts of alcohol.

 For a day or so after surgery, many patients experience nausea and sometimes vomiting, usually due to pain medication, anesthetics, or an empty stomach.
 Your nurse can give you medications to reduce your nausea or by changing your pain medication.

 Constipation commonly occurs after surgery.
 The usual cause is opioid medication, which decreases the bowels’ normal pushing action.
 During your hospital stay, the care team will ensure you drink lots of fluids, eat a diet rich in fiber and utilize stool softeners to prevent constipation.

 Will I have to go to rehab or a nursing facility?